XuehaiPan/LaTeX-Templates/README.md

 # LaTeX Templates

-A collection of LaTeX templates in English/Chinese, with VS Code settings for LaTeX Workshop. ([screenshots](#screenshots))
+A collection of LaTeX templates in English / Chinese, with VS Code settings for LaTeX Workshop. ([screenshots](#screenshots))

 ### Table of Contents  <!-- omit in toc -->